AXL receptor tyrosine kinase: Cancer

 Several drugs classified as "AXL inhibitors" have entered clinical trials; however, many target multiple kinase receptors in addition to AXL.
 The most advanced AXL selective inhibitor is bemcentinib (BGB324 or R428), an oral small molecule currently in multiple Phase II clinical trials for NSCLC, TNBC, AML and melanoma.
 Bemcentinib is being pursued as monotherapy and as combination therapy with existing and emerging targeted therapies, immunotherapies and chemotherapy.

 A monoclonal antibody targeting AXL (YW327.6S2) and an AXL decoy receptor (GL2I.T) are currently in preclinical development.
 Additionally, an oral AXL inhibitor (TP-0903) is expected to enter Phase 1 clinical trial in November 2016 (in advanced solid tumours: NCT02729298).

 Astellas Pharma is currently testing gilteritinib (ASP2215), a dual FLT3-AXL tyrosine kinase inhibitor in acute myeloid leukemia (AML).
 In 2017, gilteritinib gained FDA orphan drug status for AML.

+Exelixis is developing zanzalintinib, an inhibitor of several receptor tyrosine kinases, including VEGFR2, MET, AXL, and MERTK.
+There have phase 3 trials have been conducted in metastatic colorectal cancer and non-clear-cell RCC.

 These approved drugs and ongoing and pending clinical trials highlight the potentially wide-ranging safety and efficacy of AXL inhibition.

+In addition, ligritinib, is being developed as AXL targeted drugs.